 The license is exclusive to the Collectors and Sublicensees, on the terms set forth in Section 3.4 hereof.

 The Collector may make personal and non-commercial use of the Collectible Image, solely as part of the Collectible (the “Personal Use Right”).
-Non-commercial uses are uses that are not promotional, advertorial or involved in merchandising or otherwise commercial.
+Non-commercial uses are uses that are not promotional, advertorial, involved in merchandising or otherwise commercial.

-The Collector may sell, transfer, or assign all (but not less than all) of its right, title, and interest in and to the NFT associated with the Collectible (a “Resale”), and upon such Resale, all of the Collector’s rights and interests in and to the Collectible, including all of the Collector’s rights and interests in and to the Collectible Image, will be considered sold, transferred, or assigned, as the case may be, to the buyer, transferee, or assignee of such NFT along with the NFT itself (the “Resale Right”).
-The Collectors rights, title and interest in the Collectible may not be assigned, sold or transferred, in whole or in part, to any person and the Resale Right may not be exercised, in whole or in part, without a sale and transfer of the NFT associated with the Collectible to the assignee, purchaser or transferee, as applicable.
+The Collector may only sell, transfer, or assign the whole of its right, title, and interest in and to the Collectible and related NFT (a “Resale”), and upon such Resale, all of the Collector’s rights and interests in and to the Collectible, including (without limitation) all of the Collector’s rights and interests in and to the Collectible Image, will be considered sold, transferred, or assigned, as the case may be, to the buyer, transferee, or assignee (as the case may be) (the “Resale Right”).

-The Collector may sublicense the Collector’s Personal Use Rights in the Collectible Image to the lawful operators of websites, the user interfaces of software applications, virtual museums or virtual galleries, or physical museums or physical galleries (if such physical museum or physical gallery solely displays the Collectible Image on a screen while the NFT is held in escrow for such purpose) (“Sublicensees”), in each case, for the purposes of: (A) displaying the Collectible Image as part of the Collectible to the public for educational, non-commercial or cultural purposes without any compensation being paid to the Collector; or (B) displaying the Collectible in connection with sale, trading or transfer transactions in the Collectible in accordance with the Resale Right.
-In each case, the relevant Sublicensee must display the Collectible Image under circumstances reasonably intended to highlight the association of the Collectible Image with the NFT as part of the Collectible.
-Notwithstanding the otherwise personal and non-commercial nature of the Personal Use Right and the restrictions set forth in Section 4, the use of the Collectible Image by a Sublicensee consistent with the uses stated in this paragraph may have a commercial purpose for the Sublicensee pursuant to its general business of displaying and facilitating trading in images and other information regarding NFT-based art collectibles, promoting such business and collecting fees or commissions in connection with such business.
+The Collector may sublicense the Collector’s Personal Use Rights in the Collectible Image on terms no less onerous than those imposed on the Collector under these Terms to the lawful operators of websites, the user interfaces of software applications, virtual museums or virtual galleries, or physical museums or physical galleries (if such physical museum or physical gallery solely displays the Collectible Image on a screen while the NFT is held in escrow for such purpose) (“Sublicensees”).In each case, the Collector must ensure that the relevant Sublicensee displays the Collectible Image under circumstances reasonably intended to highlight the association of the Collectible Image with the NFT as part of the Collectible.
+Notwithstanding the otherwise personal nature of the Personal Use Right and the restrictions set forth in Section 4, the use of the Collectible Image by a Sublicensee or Collector consistent with the uses stated in this paragraph permit the general business of displaying and facilitating trading in images and other information regarding NFT-based art collectibles, promoting such business and collecting fees or commissions in connection with such business.

+For the avoidance of doubt, in order to use Collectible Images for a commercial purpose not permitted by these Terms, the Collector must first (1) obtain a license in writing directly from the Creator; and (2) secure additional permissions as necessary.
+The Creator (and other intellectual property owners of the Collectible Image, if any) shall be under no obligation to grant, negotiate or offer such additional license.

-Rarible and Other Sublicensees.
-Rarible Inc., a Delaware corporation, is hereby automatically deemed to be a Sublicensee of Collector.
-Any transaction made by the Collector through or with the assistance of any application or software tool of a person eligible to be a Sublicensee and that involves the Collectibles shall automatically be deemed to create an irrevocable, perpetual sublicense of the Collectible Image to such person, and such person shall be deemed to be a Sublicensee.
+Galleries and Other Sublicensees.
+The person authorized by the Creator to display that Creator’s Collectible Images (“Gallery”), is hereby automatically deemed to be a Sublicensee of Collector and the Collector is responsible for ensuring Sublicensee’s compliance with the applicable license terms set out in Section 3 and Section 4.
+Any transaction made by the Collector through or with the assistance of any application or software tool of a person eligible to be a Sublicensee and that involves the Collectibles shall automatically be deemed to create a sublicense of the Collectible Image to such person on the terms of these Terms, and such person shall be deemed to be a Sublicensee.
 Each Sublicensee shall be an intended third-party beneficiary of these Terms.